Coronavirus: Wages, sick pay and time off explained

 Millions of workers are receiving a smaller pay packet as the economic realities of coronavirus bite.

 Struggling companies and self-employed workers have been offered financial help by the government, to help keep their businesses afloat and staff paid during the coronavirus outbreak.

-But who will receive help and what happens when workers fall ill?
+But, with millions on reduced wages, who is affected and what happens when workers fall ill?

 Will my salary be paid?